ElfIncredible/MNIST-Digit-Classification-with-Deep-Learning-Neural-Network-/README.md

 This project aims to develop a system that can recognize handwritten digits using a neural network trained on the MNIST dataset.
 The system takes an input image of a handwritten digit, processes it to be compatible with the trained neural network, and predicts the digit.
 The entire pipeline includes data preprocessing, model training, evaluation, and real-time prediction on new images.

 ## Dataset
+The [MNIST dataset](https://keras.io/api/datasets/mnist/) is a benchmark dataset in the field of machine learning and computer vision, widely used for training and testing image processing systems.
+It consists of 70,000 grayscale images of handwritten digits from 0 to 9, with each image being 28x28 pixels in size.
+The dataset is divided into two parts: 60,000 images for training and 10,000 images for testing.
+Each image is labeled with the corresponding digit it represents, making it an excellent resource for classification tasks.
+The simplicity and size of the MNIST dataset make it ideal for demonstrating the capabilities of neural networks and other machine learning algorithms in recognizing handwritten digits.

 ## Neural Network
 ### Import Dependencies